onap/demo/README.md

 volume\_size is the size (in gigabytes) of the volume group. nova\_instance is the name or UUID of the VM to which the volume group will be attached.
 This parameter should be changed appropriately.

-VNF component Auto Scale Out with Manual Trigger use case via VID and APPC
+VF Module Scale Out Use Case
 ---

-The Auto Scale Out with Manual Trigger use case shows how users/network operators can add capacity to an existing VNF.
-ONAP Beijing release supports scale out of VNF components in two ways, so as to demonstrate flexibility of the ONAP platform and the use case itself.
-One way involves triggering the scale out operations via the Virtual Infrastructure Deployment (VID) GUI, and uses the Application Controller (APPC) as a generic VNF Manager.
+The Scale Out use case shows how users/network operators can add capacity to an existing VNF.
+ONAP Casablanca release supports scale out with manual trigger from VID and closed-loop enabled automation from Policy.
 This is demonstrated against the vLB/vDNS VNFs.
-The second example involves triggering scale out operations from the Use case UI (UUI) and uses Virtual Function Controller (VF-C) as generic VNF Manager.
-This is demonstrated against VoLTE VNFs (MME, SAE-GW, CSCF, TAS).
-Both scale out blueprints use the Service Orchestrator (SO) as workflow execution engine.
+For Casablanca, both APPC and SDNC controllers are supported.
+APPC is the official controller used for this use case and it can be used to scale multiple VNF types.
+SDNC is experimental for now and it can scale only the vDNS VNF developed for ONAP.

-This repository hosts the source code and scripts that implement the vLB/vDNS VNFs for the scale out blueprint that uses VID, SO, and APPC.
-At high level, the use case works as follows:
+This repository hosts the source code and scripts that implement the vLB/vDNS VNFs.
+The remainder of this section describes the use case at high level, using APPC as VNF controller.

- - The user/network operator triggers the scale out operation from the VID portal.
-VID translates the operation into a call to SO;
+Scaling VF modules manually requires the user/network operator to trigger the scale out operation from the VID portal.
+VID translates the operation into a call to SO.
+Scaling VF modules in an automated manner instead requires the user/network operator to design and deploy a closed loop for scale out that includes policies (e.g. threshold-crossing conditions), guard policies that determine when it's safe to scale out, and microservices that analyze events coming from the network in order to discover situations.
+Both manual and automated scale out activate the scale out workflow in the Service Orchestrator (SO).
+The workflow runs as follows:

+ - SO sends a request to APPC to run health check against the VNF;
- - SO instantiates a new VNF component and sends APPC a request for reconfiguring the VNF;
+ - If the VNF is healthy, SO instantiates a new VF module and sends a request to APPC to reconfigure the VNF;
- - APPC reconfigures the VNF, without interrupting the service.
+ - APPC reconfigures the VNF, without interrupting the service;
+ - SO sends a request to APPC to run health check against the VNF again, to validate that the scale out operation didn't impact the running VNF.

-For this use case, we created a modified version of the vLB/vDNS, contained in vnfs/VLBMS.
+For this use case, we created a new version of the vLB/vDNS, contained in vnfs/VLBMS.
 Unlike the vLB/vDNS VNF described before, in this modified version the vLB and the vDNS do not run any automated discovery service.
-Instead, the vLB has a Northbound API that allows an upstream system (e.g. ONAP) to change the internal configuration by updating the list of active vDNS instances.
+Instead, the vLB has a Northbound API that allows an upstream system (e.g. ONAP) to change the internal configuration by updating the list of active vDNS instances (i.e. VNF reconfiguration).
 The Northbound API framework has been built using FD.io-based Honeycomb 1707, and supports both RESTconf and NETCONF protocols.
 Below is an example of vDNS instances contained in the vLB, in JSON format:

 		{
     	"vlb-business-vnf-onap-plugin": {